• previous page

 Flora and Fauna

-Among the most famous Taiwan species of fauna is the Formosan landlocked salmon (Oncorhynchus masou formosanus).
+Among the most famous species is the Formosan landlocked salmon (Oncorhynchus masou formosanus).
 The fish is believed to have become trapped in the frigid mountain waters of central Taiwan during the last ice age when ocean levels dropped dramatically and the salmon could no longer migrate back and forth between fresh water and salt water.
 To protect the endangered species, the Formosan Landlocked Salmon Refuge was established in the upper reaches of the Dajia River in Shei-Pa National Park.

 National Parks